 Notable Works: The Gathering, The Wig My Father Wore, Making Babies: Stumbling into Motherhood

-James Augustine Aloysius Joyce, born in 1882 and died in 1941, is considered to be one of the most influential writes of the early 20th century.
-He is best know for Ulysses, and is, according to Bracken, an “incredible literary work that manages to incorporate a myriad of styles in such a way that creates (in my opinion) the most original piece of writing ever produced.”
-The novel took him seven years to write, and is noted for its steam of consciousness technique, amongst countless others.
-Joyce also authored Dubliners, a collection of 15 short stories that depicted middle class Irish life in the early 1900’s.
+James Augustine Aloysius Joyce, born in 1882 and died in 1941, is considered to be one of the most influential writers of the early 20th century.
+He is best known as the Irish author of Ulysses, and is, according to Bracken, an “incredible literary work that manages to incorporate a myriad of styles in such a way that creates (in my opinion) the most original piece of writing ever produced.”
+The novel took him seven years to write and is noted for its stream of consciousness technique, amongst countless others.
+Joyce also authored Dubliners, a collection of 15 short stories that depicted middle-class Irish life in the early 1900’s.
 Bloomsday is the day celebrated annually on June 16th dedicated to Joyce; it is the very day in which the events of Ulysses take place, and many also believe that it is also the day that Joyce had his first date with his future wife, Nora Barnacle.

 Notable works: Ulysses, A Portrait of an Artist as a Young Man, Finnegan’s Wake, Dubliners

 Throughout his career, John McGahern wrote only six novels, and they're said to document his own life as proven in his autobiography entitled All Will Be Well: a Memoir.
-McGahern was at first a primary schoolteacher, but was fired due to the controversy over his novel The Dark.
+McGahern was at first a primary school teacher but was fired due to the controversy over his novel The Dark.
 The book was banned in Ireland due to the implication of incest and overall pornographic content.
 His first novel, The Barracks, took place in the same place where McGahern grew up and The Dark is said to document the author's relationship with his own father.
-His best known novel, Amongst Women, tells the story of an IRA veteran and the influence that his changed, now hardened personality has on his family, as is said to be a good example of the changes in personality of any veteran.
-McGahern also was a writer of short stories, in addition to finishing his career as a processor at various universities across the world.
+His best-known novel, Amongst Women, tells the story of an IRA veteran and the influence that has changed, now hardened personality has on his family, as is said to be a good example of the changes in personality of any veteran.
+McGahern also was a writer of short stories, in addition to finishing his career as a professor at various universities across the world.